Test Preparation

 Our Services:

-• Work with our founding partners!
-One-on-one instruction with Luke or Julio: $150/hour
+Work with our founding partners!
+One-on-one instruction with Luke or Julio: $165/hour

-Both the SAT and ACT are divided into four test sections with an optional essay.
-While there is overlap in terms of the core content tested, there are some significant differences.
+While there is overlap between these two tests in terms of the core content tested, there are some significant differences.
 Overall, the ACT Math places a greater emphasis on math formulas and classroom concepts, while the SAT emphasizes problem solving and critical thinking.
 The ACT Reading tends to be more literal and straightforward than the SAT Reading.
 As a whole, the ACT provides far less time per question than the SAT, making the sections in that test much harder to finish.
 Lastly, there is a “Science” section on the ACT whereas the SAT tests only Reading, Grammar and Math.

 The ACT is 3-hours long (3-hours and 30-minutes with breaks).
 If you choose to take the ACT with optional essay, the test takes 4 hours.